torinkwok/PRHOnOffButton/README.md

 ### Getting started
 Add PRHOnOffButton.[hm] and PRHOnOffButtonCell.[hm] to your source code directory, your Xcode project, and the relevant targets.
 In IB, add a checkbox to your xib.
 Select it.
-Switch to the Identity (⌘6 in Xcode 3, ⌘⌥3 in Xcode 4) Inspector.
+Switch to the Identity (⌘⌥3 in Xcode 5.x) Inspector.
 Set the control's class to PRHOnOffButton.
 Double-click the control to edit its cell.
 Set the cell's class to PRHOnOffButtonCell.

 ### Features